 There are different names for Assisted Living, like Housing with Services and Customized Living.
 The different types of Assisted Living may have slightly different rules but they will be lumped together as “Assisted Living” in this factsheet.

-Assisted living housing includes:
+Assisted Living includes:

-in-home residential and assisted living situations
+in-home residential and Assisted Living situations

 Alzheimer’s and hospice care

-a whole range of independent living situations
+a whole range of independent living situations where services are available

-If you want government help to pay for your assisted living you have to do a Medical Assistance (MA) long-term care application AND a MN Choices questionnaire (formerly called a Long-Term Care Consultation (LTCC).)
+If you want government help to pay for your Assisted Living you have to do a Medical Assistance (MA) long-term care application AND a MN Choices questionnaire (formerly called a Long-Term Care Consultation (LTCC).)

 You might have to pay for home care on your own until your MA application is approved.
 This could take weeks or even months.